NRunks/get-games/README.md

 # Get Games app
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.
+It also utilizes MySQL.

 ![](src/assets/favicon-256.png)